What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 Lebanese Food Guide · May 2026

-If falafel is the world's introduction to Lebanese food, kibbeh is the soul of the Lebanese kitchen.
-It's the dish that appears at every celebration, every family table, in every Lebanese home — yet outside the Middle East, most people have never heard of it.
+If falafel is the world's introduction to Lebanese food, kubbeh is the soul of the Lebanese kitchen.
+It's the dish that appears at every celebration, every family table, in every Lebanese home, yet outside the Middle East, most people have never heard of it.

-This guide covers what kibbeh is, where it comes from, the different types, how to cook it, and everything else you need to know.
-Written by Almaz Foods — the people who make it in Kirkcaldy, Scotland, from traditional Lebanese recipes.
+This guide covers what kubbeh is, where it comes from, the different types, how to cook it, and everything else you need to know.
+Written by Almaz Foods, the people who make it in Kirkcaldy, Scotland, from traditional Lebanese recipes.

-Kibbeh (also spelled kubbeh, kubba, kebbeh) is Lebanon's most iconic dish — often called the national food of Lebanon.
-At its core, it is a shell made from a fine-ground mixture of lamb or beef and bulgur wheat, encasing a spiced meat and pine nut filling.
+Kubbeh (also spelled kibbeh, kubba, kebbeh) is Lebanon's most iconic dish, often called the national food of Lebanon.
+At its core, it is a shell made from a fine-ground mixture of lamb or beef and bulgur wheat, encasing a warmly spiced meat filling.

-The word "kibbeh" comes from the Arabic kubbeh, meaning "ball" — a reference to the original round shape.
-The dish has been made across the Levant — Lebanon, Syria, Jordan, Iraq — for thousands of years.
+The word "kubbeh" comes from the Arabic meaning "ball", a reference to the original round shape.
+The dish has been made across the Levant, Lebanon, Syria, Jordan, Iraq, for thousands of years.

 Quick Facts